anyscale/madewithml.github.io/docs/courses/mlops/testing.md

         is_crisp(fruit="pear")
 ```

-!!! note
-    We can also have assertions about [exceptions](https://docs.pytest.org/en/stable/assert.html#assertions-about-expected-exceptions){:target="_blank"} like we do in lines 6-8 where all the operations under the with statement are expected to raise the specified exception.
+> We can also have assertions about [exceptions](https://docs.pytest.org/en/stable/assert.html#assertions-about-expected-exceptions){:target="_blank"} like we do in lines 6-8 where all the operations under the with statement are expected to raise the specified exception.

 ### Execution